-The Group does not have any COVID-19-related rent concessions and therefore the new requirements under COVID-19-Related Rent Concessions (Amendment to IFRS 16), which are effective for annual periods beginning after 1 June 2020, are not illustrated in this guide.
+The Group does not have any COVID-19-related rent concessions and therefore the new requirements under COVID-19-Related Rent Concessions beyond 30 June 2021 (Amendment to NZ IFRS 16), which are effective for annual periods beginning after 1 April 2021, are not illustrated in this guide.
 For an illustrative example of disclosures on COVID-19-related rent concessions, see Section 5 of our Guide to annual financial statements - COVID-19 supplement (September 2020).